L-X-T/r-software-basic/labs/07a_template-driven-forms.md

 In this exercise you will validate the entries in the search form of the `FlightSearchComponent` with the built-in validators `required`, `minlength`, `maxlength` and `pattern` and output any validation errors.

-Before we start, please ensure that `noPropertyAccessFromIndexSignature` is set to false, if that flag is in your `tsconfig.json`.
-If the flag is not there at all, then your Angular project was created before Version 13 (strict mode) and then the default TypeScript value will be used which is false.

 You can use the following procedure as a guide:

 1. Make sure that the search fields are in a `form` element and set up a handle for this element.
 Also make sure that each input field has a `name` attribute.